emmercm/HarkFM/README.md

   - Enable/disable regex replacement.
   - Enable/disable TTS announcements.
 - Application icon.
+- Put a timer on harkfm.Storage save (don't thrash multiple updates in a row).
 - Toast notifications on track change.
 - Ability to skip tracks based on some regex.
 - Display user's event history for current playing artist (make unofficial API functions).
 - Ability to tag tracks.
-- Windows Aero taskbar sub-icon (if possible).
+- Windows Aero taskbar sub-icon (if possible with Qt).
-- Windows Aero taskbar hover mini icons (if possible).
+- Windows Aero taskbar hover mini icons (if possible with Qt).
-- Daydream using artist/album images.
+- Daydream window with popular artists/tracks/albums when not playing anything.
 - Front-end button for YouTube search for top music video.